TeriAnn's Guide to Aladdin and other brands of kerosene Mantle Lamps

 Aladdin 1949 insect screen

 In 1949 a number of changes were made in the Aladdin lamp product lineup.
 One was the introduction of a new insect screen.
 This new insect screen used a wire mesh much like the earlier Australian version.
 The new version is wider and has internal fingers that allows it to fit chimneys with with greater variance in top diameter.
 This new style insect screen was introduced the same time as the Nashville model 12 and B burners.
 The screen can handle the high temperatures better than the earlier versions and is not prone to having the mesh burn away at the top centre.
-This style was discontinued at the end of 2017, so is correct for Nashville model B lamps through early MAXbrite 500 lamp production.
+This style was discontinued at the end of 2017, so is correct for American Nashville model B lamps through early MAXbrite 500 lamp production as well as UK late model 14, 21 and 23 lamps.
 The screen in the picture above was manufactured in the UK.
 They may never have been made in the US.

 Aladdin bug screen and smoke bell 2018